caporaso-lab/q2-boots/README.md

 ```
 In the case of an error, q2-diversity can be installed from https://github.com/qiime2/q2-diversity.

-If no error is thrown, proceed to installing q2-boots with the following commands:
+If no error is thrown, proceed to installing q2-boots with the following command:

 ```
 pip install https://github.com/qiime2/q2-boots/archive/refs/heads/main.zip